marcwiest/helixcss/README.md

 #### Objects

-Objects are CSS components (e.g. buttons).
-Object utilities are there to manipulate the objects and the object mixins folder holds components that purely exist in SCSS which, at this point, aren't fully ready and must be used with caution.
+Objects are CSS classes that make elements act a certain way (e.g. buttons).
+Object utilities are there to manipulate objects and HTML tags.
+The object mixins folder holds components that purely exist in SCSS which, at this point, aren't fully ready and must be used with caution.

 #### Library